-When it comes to narrowing down a location for your engagement session, Los Angeles has a bonkers amount of options.
+When it comes to narrowing down a location for your engagement session, Los Angeles has an unlimited amount of options.
 The LA area has an array of interesting landscapes, terrain, architecture, and beaches to satisfy any look or feel you are aiming for.
 It can get overwhelming and I am here to help.
-Are there more than 15 best engagement spots, yes, you caught me.
+Are there more than 15 best engagement spots?
+Yes, you caught me.
 The goal here is to give you an idea of where to start.
 Maybe even some inspiration.
 I’ll provide some alternatives along the way too.
 I am going to feature some places that I’ve actually photographed but also give you a few other options that I haven’t but know about.
 I all about look and how things feel in photos so I’ve added bonus tags of what each of these locations feel like.
 Trying to be as helpful as I can along the way!
 Let’s jump right in, shall we?

 - El Matador State Beach, Malibu

 I’ll go ahead and get this one out of the way since it is likely the most popular and one you’ve probably considered.
 El Matador is one of the best places LA has to offer but with a price –the crowds.

 Tips: Sunrise has less crowds, no permit needed, I would recommend a weekday but honestly everyday is crowded